deepfactor-io/appsec-village-pod-dc31/README.md

     interception via hooking, external monitoring, etc)
   - Understanding the technical capabilities of various types of behavior monitoring tools on Linux
-  - Understanding how to use the POD personal workspace VM image that contains the POD hands-on exercises
+  - Understanding how to use the POD repository / code.
   - Other ideas, and conclusions

 ### What Is Not Covered